-If Amnesty is granted, a transcript adjustment is applied to the student's record creating a new GPA based only on coursework completed since active re-enrollment.
+If Amnesty is granted, a transcript adjustment is applied to your record creating a new GPA based only on coursework completed since active re-enrollment.
 Credit for any prior Rutgers coursework completed with grades of C or better, will count toward degree completion, but these prior grades will no longer be calculated into the GPA.
 All credit for prior coursework with grades of D will be lost and will therefore no longer count towards degree completion.
-Grades of D and F will also be removed from students' cumulative GPA.
+Grades of D and F will also be removed from your cumulative GPA.

 In other words, successful Amnesty students will only keep prior degree credits earned with grades of C or higher, and the GPA will include only grades earned after the point of Amnesty re-enrollment.